 - Releases formaldehyde: According to a study published in 2010, ureas can release formaldehyde, which has been classified as a human carcinogen.
 In addition, the test found a clear relationship between patch test reactions to formaldehyde-releasers like urea and contact allergy to formaldehyde.

-- Can be irritating: According to the Material Safety Data Sheet on this substance, urea can cause skin and eye irritation, and prolonged exposure can cause reproductive effects.
+- Can be irritating: According to the Material Safety Data Sheet on this substance, it can cause skin and eye irritation, and prolonged exposure can cause reproductive effects.

 - Tendency to cause allergic reactions: Whether related to its tendency to release formaldehyde or not, urea has a tendency to cause allergic reactions.
 Those with sensitive and infected skin are advised to steer clear of this ingredient.
 In fact, the American Academy of Dermatology has established diazolidinyl urea as a primary cause of contact dermatitis.